Fear, uncertainty, and doubt

-Fear, uncertainty and doubt (often shortened to FUD) is a propaganda tactic used in sales, marketing, public relations, politics, polling and cults.
-FUD is generally a strategy to influence perception by disseminating negative and dubious or false information and a manifestation of the appeal to fear.
+Fear, uncertainty, and doubt (FUD) is a manipulative propaganda tactic used in technology sales, marketing, public relations, politics, polling, and cults.
+FUD is generally a strategy to influence perception by disseminating negative and dubious or false information and is a manifestation of the appeal to fear.

-Definition
+In public policy, a similar concept has been referred to as manufactured uncertainty, which involves casting doubt on academic findings, exaggerating their claimed imperfections.
+A manufactured controversy is a contrived disagreement, typically motivated by profit or ideology, designed to create public confusion concerning an issue about which there is no substantial academic dispute.

+Etymology

+The similar formulation "doubts, fears, and uncertainties" first appeared in 1693.
+The phrase "fear, uncertainty, and doubt" first appeared in the 1920s.
+It is also sometimes rendered as "fear, uncertainty, and disinformation".

-The term "fear, uncertainty and doubt" appeared as far back as the 1920s, whereas the similar formulation "doubts, fears and uncertainties" reaches back to 1693.
-By 1975, the term was appearing abbreviated as FUD in marketing and sales contexts as well as in public relations:
+By 1975, "FUD" was appearing in contexts of marketing, sales, and in public relations:

-The abbreviation FUD is also alternatively rendered as "fear, uncertainty and disinformation".

-FUD was first used with its common current technology-related meaning by Gene Amdahl in 1975, after he left IBM to found his own company, Amdahl Corp.:
+FUD was first used with its common current technology-related meaning by Gene Amdahl in 1975, after he left IBM to found Amdahl Corp.

 This usage of FUD to describe disinformation in the computer hardware industry is said to have led to subsequent popularization of the term.